Understanding SFA's Compensation and Classification System

 Additional services, stipends, and salary supplements are types of additional compensation potentially available to faculty and staff for performing approved work outside their regularly assigned duties or providing recognition or incentives.

 For information about these types of compensation, see Additional Compensation.

-Effective September 1, 2021, requests for additional compensation as described in Policy 12.16 will be submitted on an electronic business form located in TeamDynamix (ITS Client Portal home page under Services).
+Effective September 1, 2021, requests for additional compensation as described in HOP policy 03-401 will be submitted on an electronic business form located in TeamDynamix (ITS Client Portal home page under Services).
 This form replaces five paper/PDF forms (Authorization for Additional Compensation Services, Authorization for Additional Compensation Payment, Stipend Authorization Form, EPAF Origination Request, and Additional Compensation Eligibility Verification Form for grant-funded requests).

 The additional compensation form in TeamDynamix is used to request all three types of additional compensation – additional services, stipends, and salary supplements.
 The form can be submitted by the employee or by another employee on the employee’s behalf (such as the department paying the additional compensation).
 The same information is collected on the electronic form as on the paper form, including the various levels of approvers.
 Once the request form is submitted, Human Resources will enter a one-time EPAF that will be routed to those approvers for electronic signature.
 Employees will be paid once the EPAF is applied as part of regular payroll.

 There is a presentation and recording of a training session about the new form and process.
 This infographic provides an overview of additional compensation.
 If you have questions, please contact email@example.com (additional services and stipends) or firstname.lastname@example.org (salary supplements).
 Thank you to Brandon Stringfield in ITS for partnering with the Human Resources team to create the form and automated process.